 Angels Landing Trail is a 4.4 mile heavily trafficked out and back trail located near Hurricane, Utah that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible from February until October.

-Zion National Park.
-Strenuous with steep drop-offs and narrow trail.
-Not for anyone fearful of heights.
+This is a strenuous trail in Zion National Park with steep drop-offs and very narrow sections.
+Not for anyone afraid of heights!
+The first 2-miles are paved and well-maintained.
+Most of the path is sunny, but Refrigerator Canyon offers shade and often a cool breeze.
 Ends at summit 1500 feet above Zion Canyon.
 Last 0.5 mi (0.8 km) follows a steep, narrow ridge; chains have been added in the most difficult areas.
-The first 2-miles are paved and well-maintained.
-Most of the path is sunny, but Refrigerator Canyon offers shade and often a cool breeze.
 This is a good early morning hike.
 Make sure to allow time to be off the trail by dark if starting late in the day.
 The last half-mile is across a narrow sandstone ridge.
 Anchored support chains are attached along some sections of the sheer fin.
 Sheer cliffs at high elevations while hiking on a narrow fin.
-Not suggested for children or those with a fear of heights.
 Avoid standing near the edge at all times!
 Do not hike the trail when it is wet, storming, or when high winds are present.

 it was wonderfull, but if you have a fear of heights it can on some places be nerve wrecking. if wet, do nog do this one, guess it will be quit slippery thans.

 One of my most memorable.
 Breath taking views with an opportunity to step outside of your comfort zone and really feel accomplished.